gmurambadoro/lampset/README.md

-# Linux Apache Setup (lapset)
+# Linux Apache MySQL & PHP (LAMP) Setup

-**lapset** is a command line script written in Python that will allow you to setup a LAMP stack on a freshly installed Ubuntu-based virtual machine.
+**lampset** is a command line script written in Python that will allow you to setup a LAMP stack on a freshly installed Ubuntu-based virtual machine.

 ## Features